joakimkistowski/HTTP-Load-Generator/README.md

 In addition to the jar, you need a load intensity profile and a LUA script for generating the actual requests.
 We provide an example for each in the examplefiles directory:
 * [Example Load Intensity Profile](https://github.com/joakimkistowski/HTTP-Load-Generator/tree/master/examplefiles/curveArrivalRates.csv): An example load intensity profile that runs for a minute. its arrival rate increases for 30 seconds before decreasing again in a sinoid shape.
 * [Example Minimal Request Generation LUA Script](https://github.com/joakimkistowski/HTTP-Load-Generator/tree/master/examplefiles/http_calls_minimal.lua): A minimal example script for generating requests.
 Alternates between calls on index.html and index.htm.
 For a more complex example see [here](https://github.com/joakimkistowski/HTTP-Load-Generator/tree/master/examplefiles/http_calls_dvd.lua).
-This secnd scripts specifies calls for the Dell DVD Store.
-However, use the minimal script for now, bacouse it is far easier to run with almost any web application.
+This second scripts specifies calls for the Dell DVD Store.
+However, use the minimal script for now.
+It is far easier to run with almost any web application.

 Download both files and place them on the director machine.
 For simplicity, we will assume that you place them in the same directory as the _httploadgenerator.jar_.
 You would now also modify the LUA script with calls for your web application.
 For the minimal example, just make sure that index.html and index.htm are accessible and enter the adress of your server hosting the web application in line 7 of the script.